Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 Rule of thumb:

-- Multichannel, i18n, enterprise needs → Saleor
+- Multichannel, i18n, enterprise governance, comfortable with GMV-based Cloud pricing → Saleor

-- TS-heavy teams, plugin-first → Vendure
+- TS-heavy teams, plugin-first, custom-quoted flat pricing → Vendure

 When to choose Medusa JS, when Saleor, and when Vendure?